 Build quality and steel

 Rogue.
-The flagship lines (R-3, RML-390F, RM-3) use 11-gauge steel with 2x3 or 3x3 inch tubing.
-Welds are famously clean and consistent, powder coats are durable, and bolt holes are dimensionally accurate.
+The flagship lines (R-3, RML-390F, RM-3) use 11-gauge steel with 2x3 or 3x3 inch tubing.1 Welds are famously clean and consistent, powder coats are durable, and bolt holes are dimensionally accurate.
 The rack squares true on the first build.

 Titan.
-The X-3 series uses 11-gauge 3x3 tubing — on paper a heavier spec than the entry-level Rogue.
+The X-3 series uses 11-gauge 3x3 tubing2 — on paper a heavier spec than the entry-level Rogue.
 In practice, manufacturing tolerances are looser.
 Reports of bolt holes that don't quite line up or powder coats that chip during first assembly are common in product reviews.
 Titan provides the structural performance required for heavy lifting, but with less aesthetic refinement.

 Accessory ecosystem